-We don’t exactly what the Star of Bethlehem might have been, astronomically speaking.
+We don’t exactly know what the Star of Bethlehem might have been, astronomically speaking.
 A bright comet perhaps.
 Maybe a super nova.
-Or maybe a conjunction of bright planets, like the one that occurred this December featuring Jupiter and Saturn that has been called the Christmas star.
+Or maybe a conjunction of bright planets, like the one that occurred in December 2020 featuring Jupiter and Saturn and has been called the Christmas star.

-Whatever it was, the star heralded Christ’s birth and, according to the Gospel according to Matthew, led the Three Wisemen, the Magi, if you will, westward to the manger and the newborn king.
+Whatever it was, the star heralded Christ’s birth and, as written in the Gospel according to Matthew, led the Three Wisemen, the Magi, if you will, westward to the manger and the newborn king.
 The poinsettia, with its star-like collection of pointed leaves, symbolizes the star, Christ’s blood and his purity.

 The plant is named after Joel Roberts Poinsett, the first American ambassador to Mexico and an amateur botanist and gardener.
 Poinsettias are native to Mexico and Central America, and in the 1820s, Poinsett came across his namesake plant while traveling in southern Mexico.
 He was so taken with its beauty that he had some plants shipped back home to his greenhouse in South Carolina, and later gave away plants to friends and botanical gardens.